HackYourFuture/Assignments/README.md

 No spelling errors detected.
 ```

-### Test Report
+### Test Reports

-When you run a test the results are reported to the console, but also written to a report file named `TEST_REPORT.log`, in the `0-test-results` folder.
+When you run a test the results are reported to the console, but also written to a report file in the `test-reports` folder for the assignments of current week and a test summary in the `.test-results` folder.

-You should include the test report file in the pull request that you will make to submit your assignments.
+You should include the test report files in the pull request that you will make to submit your assignments.
 This will enable reviewers to get a quick overview of your progress, without the need to run the tests again themselves.

 > **IMPORTANT: You are expected to run all the tests for the current week before submitting a pull request.**
 >